mluggy/techmap/README.md

 # Israeli Tech Companies Map

 Welcome!
 This project aims to help Israelis find hi-tech jobs near their homes, minimizing commute and wasted time.
-The map is hosted at <a href="https://maphub.net/mluggy/techmap" target="_blank">(https://maphub.net/mluggy/techmap)</a> and updates itself daily using this repo data.
+Both the <a href="https://maphub.net/mluggy/techmap" target="_blank">Companies Map</a> and the <a href="https://maphub.net/mluggy" target="_blank">Job Maps</a> are updated using this repo data.

 ![Techmap](techmap.gif)

+**New: [Donate here](https://mrng.to/0UqeX19y8t) to get your company listed/updated ASAP** (you can also follow the instructions below to do it yourself).

 ## Project Overview